 So, yes, the WindBurner borrows a good deal of technology from the world-renowned Reactor, which has proven itself time and again in some of the harshest places on the planet.

-And, both systems are assembled and tested at MSR’s own factory in Seattle, Wa.
+And both systems are assembled and tested in the U.S. at MSR’s own factory in Seattle, WA.

 How are they different?

-The Reactor isn’t for everyone.
-It was never intended to be.
-The Reactor was originally engineered to be an alpinist’s tool.
-An unapologetic snow-melting powerhouse.
-A purpose-built rocket ship of a stove system.
-One that delivers amid the most demanding alpine conditions.
-Because the longer it takes a mountaineer to melt snow for hydration, the greater his or her risk for altitude sickness.
+The Reactor isn’t for everyone—it was never intended to be.
+The Reactor was originally engineered to be an alpinist’s tool, an unapologetic snow-melting powerhouse; basically, a purpose-built rocket ship of a stove system that delivers in the most demanding conditions.
+Because the longer it takes a mountaineer to melt snow for hydration, the greater their risk for altitude sickness.

-Like the Reactor, the WindBurner Personal is an all-in-one system, but it’s even more compact, and its features are tailored to meet the needs of one or two travelers heading into the backcountry, or simply camping in the frontcountry—and anyone who’s trying to cook a hot meal in places where real weather can happen.
+Like the Reactor, the WindBurner Personal is an all-in-one system, but it’s even more compact.
+Its features are tailored to meet the needs of one or two travelers heading into the backcountry, camping in the frontcountry, and anyone who’s trying to cook a hot meal in places where real weather can happen.

 The WindBurner stove scales down from the Reactor in both heat output and form factor.
 Where the Reactor blasts out 9,000 BTU/hr, the WindBurner throttles back to 7,000 and makes up the efficiency by sipping fuel more slowly.

 The WindBurner Personal is meant to be the ideal stove for minimalist backpackers and anyone who wants to cook up a personal meal fast.
-You could say the WindBurner is a hot cup of morning coffee in camp, while the Reactor is a snowmelting-electrolyte-refueling-station on an exposed Alaskan ledge.
-In other words, the WindBurner is truly personal.
+You could say the WindBurner is a hot cup of morning coffee in camp, while the Reactor is a snow-melting, electrolyte-refueling station on an exposed Alaskan ledge.

-Finally, the WindBurner product line now offers more pot styles and system sizes than the Reactor family.
-Because the WindBurner was designed for all kinds of backcountry camping and cooking (not just mountaineering like the Reactor), we’ve developed a WindBurner skillet, a 1.8L Duo Pot, 2.5L sauce pot and a large 4.5L Stock Pot to satisfy almost any cooking need.
-Now, the WindBurner isn’t just personal, it’s great for groups and family cooking too!
-And you still get the windproof, ultra-efficient design.
-For those larger pots, you will need the WindBurner’s new remote-canister stove, which debuted this year.
-(Learn all about these new offerings here.)
+Finally, the WindBurner product line offers more pot styles and system sizes than the Reactor family.
+Because the WindBurner was designed for all kinds of backcountry camping and cooking (not just mountaineering like the Reactor), we’ve developed a WindBurner skillet, a 1.8L Duo Pot, 2.5L sauce pot and a large 4.5L Stock Pot to satisfy almost any cooking need while still providing the windproof, ultra-efficient design.
+For those larger pots, the WindBurner’s remote-style canister stove, available in a duo or group offering, provides the necessary stability for secure cooking.

 If you’re looking for something with more of a personal touch, something that can double as a mug for eating and drinking as well, the WindBurner Personal is your ticket.
-Plus, if you’re going to be cooking a variety of meals in the backcountry, the WindBurner line of products offers more options for pot sizes and styles (with the remote-canister stove that comes in the new systems).
+If you’re going to be cooking a variety of meals in the backcountry, the WindBurner Duo or Group Stove Systems offer more options for pot sizes and styles, thanks to their remote-style canister stove.

 So there you have it.

 We’re extremely proud of these two stove systems.
 They share more than technological DNA—they also share MSR’s deep commitment to quality and innovation.
-And each has its place MSR’s legacy and line-up of the world’s best stoves.
+And each has its place in MSR’s legacy and line up of the world’s best stoves.

 Steve is the tallest man** to summit Mt.
 Rainier in the history of mountaineering.
 He’s been playing in the outdoors since he could crawl, and especially enjoys extended wilderness adventures.
-Some of his favorite trips have been sailing across the Pacific and back with his dad, big wall climbing in Yosemite and Zion in a homemade (read: dodgy) port-a-ledge, mountaineering in California, Washington, Alaska and New Zealand, hiking the John Muir Trail, and most recently becoming the tallest man** to summit Tiger Mtn. (elev.
-3,005’/916 m) with his wife and 8-month-old son.
-He has been developing outdoor equipment on his own and professionally for the last 16 years.
-He’s been at MSR for six years, most recently in the role of category director for Cook and Shelter.
+Some of his favorite trips have been sailing across the Pacific and back with his dad, big wall climbing in Yosemite and Zion in a homemade (read: dodgy) portaledge, mountaineering in California, Washington, Alaska and New Zealand, hiking the John Muir Trail, and most recently becoming the tallest man** to summit Tiger Mountain (elev.
+3,005’/916 m) with his wife and son.
+He has been developing outdoor equipment on his own and professionally for over a decade.

 **This is an unsubstantiated claim.